freshteapot/learnalist/hugo/content/spaced-repetition.md

 ## All the whole list over time
 - Click on the list
 - Click on <button class="br3">🧠 + 💪</button>
-- Click on <button class="br3">add all overtime</button>
+- Click on <button class="br3">add all over time</button>
-- Wait for the system to slowly add the list overtime.
+- Wait for the system to slowly add the list over time.
 - <a class="link underline" href="/faq/add-a-list-overtime-for-spaced-learning.html">read more</a>

 ## Add via a browser extension